 - Masas de Cerdo Frita – fried chunks of marinated pork.

 - Picadillo a la Habanera – ground meat cooked in tomato sauce, with potatoes and olives.

 - Vaca Frita – boiled and shredded beef that’s been marinated in sour orange and salt, then fried with garlic and onions until crisp.

 28 Best Cuban Recipes to Make At Home

 These delicious Cuban dishes are perfect to make at home, enjoy a delicious Cuban-themed Sunday dinner with one of these tasty recipes!
-For more easy Sunday dinner recipes, check out our 42 easy Sunday dinner ideas.
+For more easy Sunday dinner recipes, check out my 42 easy Sunday dinner ideas.

 4 Classic Cuban Recipes

 It’s tangy and tomatoey with just a little fat.
 Sweet peppers and onions melt in your mouth and are served over yellow rice with beans.
 This ropa vieja braised beef stew with peppers and onions resembles a heap of colorful rags, or old clothes.